-I received my PhD in Computer Science from the Johns Hopkins University in 2019.
+I received my PhD in Computer Science from the Johns Hopkins University.
 I was part of the Institute for Data Intensive Engineering and Science.
-My dissertation focussed on reimagining infrastructure for large-scale semi-external memory graph analysis and unsupervised clustering.
+My dissertation focused on reimagining infrastructure for large-scale semi-external memory graph analysis and unsupervised clustering.
 My primary advisor was Randal Burns, PhD.
-I obtained my Masters in Computer Science in 2015 and Masters in Engineering Management in 2013, both from Hopkins.
-I earned my Bachelors in Electrical and Computer Engineering from Morgan State University in 2010.
+I obtained my Master's in Computer Science and Master's in Engineering Management, both from Hopkins.
+I also hold a Bachelor's in Electrical and Computer Engineering from Morgan State University.

 Best Presentation award at High-Performance Parallel and